getomni-ai/benchmark/README.md

 ![dashboard](./assets/dashboard-gif.gif)

+You can use benchmark dashboard to easily view the results of each test run.
 Check out the [dashboard documentation](dashboard/README.md) for more details.

 ## License